servermonk01/Patch_Inspection/README.md

 # Towards Total Recall in Industrial Anomaly Detection

-This repository contains the implementation for `PatchCore` as proposed in Roth et al. (2021), <https://arxiv.org/abs/2106.08265>.

-It also provides various pretrained models that can achieve up to _99.6%_ image-level anomaly detection AUROC, _98.4%_ pixel-level anomaly localization AUROC and _>95%_ PRO score (although the later metric is not included for license reasons).
+It provides various pretrained models that can achieve up to _99.6%_ image-level anomaly detection AUROC, _98.4%_ pixel-level anomaly localization AUROC and _>95%_ PRO score (although the later metric is not included for license reasons).

 ![defect_segmentation](images/patchcore_defect_segmentation.png)

-_For questions & feedback, please reach out to karsten.rh1@gmail.com!_

 ---